 Despite federal restrictions, five million Americans import medication for personal use each year because the cost of medication in the U.S. is too high.
 Section 708 of the Food and Drug Administration Safety and Innovation Act of 2012 expanded FDA’s authority to destroy personally imported medications confiscated at international mail facilities.

 FDA should not use its authority to deprive patients of access to prescribed, safe and effective medications.
-Millions of Americans buy lower cost medication online from pharmacies in other countries.
-The safest international online pharmacy options should not be the target of enforcement actions, as they offer a lifeline of affordable medication.
+Millions of Americans import lower cost medication traveling to Canada and Mexico, ordering from international online pharmacies, or through U.S. based programs connecting them with international pharmacy options.
+The safest international pharmacy options should not be the target of enforcement actions, as they offer a lifeline of affordable medication.

-FDA should focus enforcement actions only against rogue online pharmacies, i.e., those which do not require a prescription and do not fill orders through licensed pharmacies that are dispensed by licensed pharmacists.
+FDA should focus enforcement actions only against rogue operations, i.e., those which do not require a prescription, intentionally sell counterfeit or adulterated drugs and do not fill orders through licensed pharmacies that are dispensed by licensed pharmacists.

 Medicare Should be Permitted to Negotiate Drug Prices